YuJiangEmma/tspChristofides/README.md

 3. The program will write the results to a file named: [problem instance filename.txt].tour

 ## Input File Format
-###The input file has to be in the following format.
+The input file has to be in the following format.
 Each line defines a city and each line has three numbers separated by white space.

-1. The first number is the city identifier
+1. The first number is the city identifier.
-2. The second number is the city’s x-coordinate
+2. The second number is the city’s x-coordinate.
 3. The third number is the city’s y-coordinate.

    ```